 How much you pay for your pension can vary wildly.
 And over time, what seems like a small difference can have a significant effect.

 The right mix of pension investments depends on how and where your savings are invested.
 And the right mix for you depends on your circumstances, your attitude to risk and how long you have left until you plan to use your pension.
-This means that just because the average performance of your pension is higher than a friends, for example, it doesn’t mean their scheme’s performance is poor.
+This means that just because the average performance of your pension is higher than a friend’s, for example, it doesn’t mean their scheme’s performance is poor.
 They might simply be prepared to take less investment risk than you.
-However, as with all products, there are great pensions and some absolute stinkers out there.
-And if your money is invested in an old, lazy scheme you could be missing out on a significant amount of growth.

 The right type of pension and investment mix for you depends on many variables.
-And over time these variables change: from your attitude to investment risk to how and when you need to withdraw your pension savings.
+And over time these variables change: from your attitude to investment risk to how and when you need to access your pension savings.
 On top of this, new pension products can quickly mean that today’s top performer is tomorrow’s has-been.
-The best way to make sure your pension remains tailored to you throughout your life is to regularly review it.
-Or, ask a regulated pension specialist to manage your pot for you, as long as that management includes reviews every year as part of that service.

 How do I review my pension?

-• Is regulated by the Financial Conduct Authority
+• Is regulated by the FCA

 • Specialises in pensions